Kailoren/Halation/README.md

 and why.
 Secrets are exempt: a credential in quotation marks is a leaked credential wherever it lives, including in the source of a security tool.

-## The progress bar takes longer than the scan

-A scan of a typical application finishes in a second or two, and in testing nobody believed it.
-The results screen says exactly what was examined and how much of it was readable, but a reader who watched the bar flash past has already decided nothing happened and does not go looking.

-So the readout is paced: between five and twenty seconds depending on how much there was to look at, with each stage on screen while the bar is inside that stage's share of the whole.
-**The work is not slowed and nothing is invented.** The bar shows the lower of two figures, how far the scan has actually got and how far there has been time to read, which means it can never claim progress that has not happened and never finishes before its stages can be read.
-A scan that genuinely takes longer than that, such as one running the deep pass, is not padded at all;
-the bar simply follows it.

-The duration in the report is the real one, so a report saying `0.8s` after a twelve second bar is not a contradiction.
-The receipt records the work; the bar reports it at reading speed.

 ## Updates

 On startup Halation asks GitHub for the public release list and compares it with the build